johnjmikucki/tutorial/en/django_views/README.md

       return render(request, 'store/inventory_list.html', {})

 - Create the view that your `store/views.py` function points at, in the indicated location
+  - These views will be called "templates".
+Create a "templates" directory in your `store` directory.
+  - It is a convention in Django for some reason to create a directory inside the `templates` directory for your app (even though your templates directory is already inside a directory for your app.
+Whatever.)
+    - Under `templates` (which is under `store`) make another directory called `store`
-  - For the example above, you will create a file named `inventory_list.html` in the `store` directory.
+  - For the example above, you will create a file named `inventory_list.html` in the `store/templates/store` directory.
 You can leave it blank or [Add HTML](html/README.md)